devjanaprime/meanMessages/readme.md

 MEAN Messages
 ===

 We're going to create a basic MEAN stack project that will act as a message board.
 And by "we" I mean (ahem...
 MEAN) all of us.
-I'm going to enter what I call "puppet mode" and only will write what the class agress I should in order to complete the project.
+I'm going to enter what I call "puppet mode" and only will write what the class decides I should in order to complete the project.

 - First, we'll briefly come up with a plan for how the project should behave.